MelodyCoin/eSnyne/board_files/readme.txt

 USAGE:

-Copy \eSnyne\ board files folder to your Vivado and Vitis \board_files\  to add eSnyne tDeveloppement Board to Xilinx SDK/Vivado/Vitis.
+Copy \eSnyne\ board files folder to your Vivado and Vitis \board_files\  to add eSnyne Developpement Board to Xilinx SDK/Vivado/Vitis.

 The \board_files\ folders are usually located inside the xilinx installation folder for Vivado and Vitis respective versions